Cinchona calisaya

 Cinchona calisaya is a species of shrub or tree in the family Rubiaceae.
 It is native to the forests of the eastern slopes of the Andes, where they grow from 200–3300 m in elevation in Peru and Bolivia.
+The species is known for a high quinine content, a key antimalarial alkaloid.
+From the 1860s, it was grown in plantations (under the synonym C. ledgeriana Wedd.) in the Dutch East Indies to supply the global quinine trade.